Must art be instagram-worthy?

 Some examples include Cenotaph for a Stone by a group of students from the National University of Singapore, located at the Waterboat House Garden.
 The artwork serves as a reinterpretation of the Singapore Stone — what it was, what it is and what it could have been.
 The installation comprises 51 rock fragments on steel pedestals, with the 52nd pedestal left empty, hinting at the only piece that remains of the Singapore Stone (with its whereabouts known), which currently resides in the National Museum of Singapore.
 The ‘rock fragments’ are placed in an orchestrated fashion that hypothesises what the stone could have looked like.
 This artwork won the first prize in our inaugural i Light Student Award.

-Michael Davis from United Kingdom also uses participatory sonic and visual kinetic art in his work HALO, located at Esplanade Park, that enables visitors to connect the past, present and future through music making as they interact with the work.
+Michael Davis from the UK also uses participatory sonic and visual kinetic art in his work HALO, located at Esplanade Park, that enables visitors to connect the past, present and future through music making as they interact with the work.

 Time Traveller by Indonesian artist Eko Prawoto, located at Clifford Square, signifies a visitor from the past to our present.
 It is inspired by bamboo fish traps, an artefact of a recent past that already seems too distant to be bridged between generations.
 Situated between One Fullerton — a result of development of the new city, and Clifford Pier — the old landing point for travellers who arrived in Singapore by sea, this artwork stands tall between the old and the new as a bridge between generations.